rkandekar/githubtest/README.md

-git config --global user.email "rkandekar@gmail.com" # it might also ask for login with github user first time git log # gives all history logs clear # command to clear the console
+git config --global user.email "rkandekar@gmail.com" # it might also ask for login with github user first time git log # gives all history logs clear # command to clear the console git status # double to check if anything to commite git push # push the code to github